 7. Death/disability from electric shock or burns

 8. Death/disability from a fall within the facility

 9. Sexual assault of a patient at a health care facility

 10. Death/disability associated with incompatible blood

 If you or a loved one has ever suffered from a "Never Event" you are not powerless.
 You have legal options.
-Rich Hitz as Carlson & Burnett, LLP can counsel you and your family and help you fight for justice.
-Contact Rich at 402-952-4179 to set up a free consultation.
+Carlson & Burnett, LLP can counsel you and your family and help you fight for justice.
+Call us at (402) 810-8611 or contact us online to schedule a free consultation.